 For More Information

 You can download this brochure for more information (simply click on the icon).
-Please note that the deadline for submission of scholarship and your application for this program has been extended to April 1st.
+Please note that the deadline for submission of your application for this program has been extended to May 20th.

 For additional information about this program, please email email@example.com or call Laura McCallion, our director of dive education and the leader for this trip at 508-320-5087.

 See the apply tab on our website to apply online to this program.
-Deadline for application has been extended to April 1, 2019, with acceptances offered by emailed to you by Earth Day, April 22, 2019.
+Deadline for application has been extended to May 20, 2019, with acceptances offered by shortly afterward.

 Ocean Matters is 501(3)c nonprofit corporation and donations are tax-deductible as outlined by law.